Peppermint Fudge (Easy Condensed Milk Fudge)

 Instructions

-• Over medium heat, heat the white chocolate, sweetened condensed milk, unsalted butter, fine sea salt and vanilla extract (peppermint flavoring) in a heavy bottom saucepan.
-Stir constantly until mixture is just smooth.
-Do not over cook.
+• Over medium heat in a heavy bottom saucepan, heat the 3 cups white baking chocolate, 14 ounces sweetened condensed milk, 2 tablespoons unsalted butter, ½ teaspoon fine sea salt and 2 teaspoons vanilla extract or peppermint flavoring (just not both!).
+Stir constantly until the mixture is smooth.
+Do not over cook or or overheat.

-• Remove from the heat and gently fold in ½ cup of the crushed peppermint.
+• Remove the mixture from the heat and gently fold in ½ cup of the crushed peppermint.

-• Pour into parchment lined dish and spread evenly.
+• Pour the mixture into the prepared dish and spread evenly, tapping out bubbles.

 • Sprinkle the remaining crushed peppermint on the top while still tacky.
 Allow to cool fully before covering and chilling for a minimum of 8 hours.